Driver location signs

 - For instances where the letter ‘J’ is currently used, and to make a distinction from the old naming system, new junction names could use the letter ‘K’.
 This would also serve to indicate that the junction name refers to its kilometre position.
 The numerical part of the junction name would then simply be the whole number part of the nearest distance marker post’s kilometre reference.
 The distance in kilometres between one junction and the next could be found simply by subtracting the smallest junction number from the largest.

-- The same single location reference system can be used for both junction names and distance marker posts.
+- The same location reference system can be used for both junction names and distance marker posts.

 - Driver location signs will be imparted with an extra use.
 Their use will no longer be restricted to emergencies.
 Driver location signs will be useful as countdown markers to a driver’s destination junction.